 Sydney Waste Services: Have You Had An Uprate Letter Yet?

-Sydney waste services: As it is that time of year today – the first day of the new financial year (1st July) we ask the question – have you received your up-rate letter yet from your supplier of Sydney waste services.
+Sydney waste services: As it is that time of year today – at the beginning of yet another financial year for your business – we ask the question – have you received your up-rate letter yet from your supplier of Sydney waste services.
 We have spoken to many waste customers who have received their price increase notification already – however, they have not been told how much it will be.

 The notification was attached to the bottom of their May invoice (received in early June) and said something like “we will increase your rates from 1st July but can not tell you by how much – the next thing you will know is when you receive your July invoice in early August”.